 Platelets also act as storehouses for a variety of molecules that affect platelet function, inflammation, innate immunity, cell proliferation, vascular tone, fibrinolysis, and wound healing; these agents are actively released upon platelet activation.
 Other vasoactive and platelet activating substances are newly synthesized when platelets are activated.
 Through cooperative biochemical interactions, platelets can communicate with, and are affected by, other blood cells and endothelial cells.

 Quantitative and qualitative disorders of platelets produce hemorrhagic diatheses (Chaps.
 119 to 122).
 In pathologic states, uncontrolled platelet thrombus formation can lead to vasoocclusion and ischemic tissue necrosis, as, for example, in myocardial infarction and stroke (Chap.
 135).
-Platelets may also facilitate ...
+Platelets may also ...